 The office is a National Voter Registration Act voter registration site, whereby students with disabilities can register to vote or can make changes to their current voter registration information.

 For additional information you can visit the FIT-ABLE Office in room A570, go to the website at fitnyc.edu/fitable or call the office at (212) 217-4090.

 David Dubinsky Student Center, Room A402, (212) 217-4190

 FIT has a mandatory health insurance policy.
 All full-time students (including international students) are automatically billed for health insurance.
-Students can be excused from the mandatory insurance if they have equal or better health insurance from another company.
+Students can be excused from the mandatory insurance if they have equal or better ACA-compliant health insurance from a US-based company.
 In order to waive the mandatory insurance, it is necessary to complete and submit a waiver form by the deadline.
 For deadline dates and other insurance information, contact Health Services.

 Proof of immunity is defined for the following as: